How difficult is Everest Base Camp 10 Days Trek?

 Private Trips or Group Joining:

 Not a fan of joining up with others for a trek in Nepal?
 Don’t worry Alpine Eco Trek also organizes private tours and treks that can make up for a more unique experience.
-Although the cost might be a bit higher to travel solo the experience is less crowded than traveling in a group.
+Although the cost might be a bit higher to travel solo the experience is less crowded than travelling in a group.
 Just let us known during your booking confirmation.
 More a fan of joining up with others?
 Then we do advise you to choose ‘join a group’ during your booking.
 Have a look at the available dates in our fixed departure section and check out the group availability.
 Trekking in the Himalayas is a great way to meet new people and cultures, Alpine Eco Trek can also make customized or tailor-made itineraries that better suit your travel needs.

 How is a trekking day filled?